United States Air Force Nurse Corps: 1977

+2000

+29% of Regular Air Force (Not Reserve or Guard) medical groups where commanded by active duty nurses.

 Chief of the Air Force Nurse Corps

 The first Chief of the Air Force Nurse Corps was Colonel Verena Marie Zeller (1949–1956).
 Brigadier-General E. Ann Hoefly was appointed chief in 1968.
 The first two-star general Chief of the Air Force Nurse Corps was Major General Barbara Brannon; she was replaced in 2005 by Maj Gen Melissa Rank.
 In 2008, it was announced that Colonel Kimberly Siniscalchi would be promoted to the rank of Major General and serve as the Chief of the AF Nurse Corps, thereby bypassing the rank of Brigadier General (1-star).